 A number of ingredients have been shown to make lashes grow faster, increase their level of pigment (making them look darker) and/or turn them glossier and stronger, but they all have their own benefits.
 Some, unfortunately, have potential side effects as well.

-With new serums being launched at a rate of knots, it’s worth having a closer look at how these ‘lash fertilisers’ work and what’s right for you.
+With new serums being launched at a rate of knots - even Olaplex has just joined the fray with an innovative new bond-building lash formula - it’s worth having a closer look at how these ‘lash fertilisers’ work and what’s right for you.
 We turned to some of our favourite medics and lash technicians to weigh up the good and the not so good.

 Lash-boosting ingredients: the pros and cons

 There are four types of lash-boosting ingredients and your lash serum may contain some or all of them.

 Firstly, there are medical and semi-medical serums containing synthetic ingredients called PGAs (prostaglandin analogues).
 These have clinically proven lash boosting powers and work by keeping the lashes in the growth phase for longer, resulting in thicker-looking, longer lashes.
 Revitalash , £110 and Rapidlash , £31.35 are the best-known examples.

 Then there are ‘skincare active’ lash boosters with peptides.
 These strengthen the hair follicles, rather like peptide-based scalp serums , which are increasingly popular solutions for thinning hair.